sinster23/sentry-ai-assistant/README.md

 ## ✨ Features

-- 🔊 **Voice & Text Input**: Talk or type naturally to interact with your assistant.
+- 🔊 **Text Input**: Type naturally to interact with your assistant.
+- 🗣️ AI Voice Responses: Uses expo-speech to read out Gemini’s replies in a natural voice.
 - 💬 **Contextual Responses**: Powered by Gemini to understand and respond meaningfully.
 - 🎯 **Quick Actions**: Trigger smart actions like opening apps or setting reminders.
 - 🌓 **Animated UI**: Smooth, responsive interface with interactive elements.